alielfilali01/blog-md-diff/blog.md

 The leaderboard is dynamic, with evaluation datasets remaining private (blind testing) for three months to ensure fair and unbiased assessments.
 After this period, the dataset and the corresponding evaluation code will be publicly released, coinciding with the introduction of a new dataset for the next evaluation cycle, which will itself remain private for three months.
 This iterative process ensures that evaluations stay current and models are consistently tested on fresh, unseen data.
 We believe that this dynamic approach is both beneficial and robust, as it mitigates data leakage, encourages ongoing model improvement, and maintains the relevance of the benchmark in the rapidly evolving landscape of LLM development.

----
-## **Table of Contents**

-1. **The AraGen Leaderboard**
-   - Overall Pipeline
-   - 3C3H: Our new evaluation measure for LLMs
-   - Dynamic Leaderboard for Robustness
-   - Dataset Design

-2. **Judge Evaluation and Selection**
-   - Correlation with Human as a Judge
-   - Scores Consistency Analysis
-   - Self Bias Analysis
-   - Hallucination Analysis
-   - Jury: Limitations and Insights
-   - Judge Selection

-3. **Conclusion**
----

 ## **1. The AraGen Leaderboard**

 ### **1.1 Overall Pipeline**